pathilink/100-days-of-code/log.md

 **Today's Progress**: Day 4 of Python Bootcamp focusing on randomisation and lists.
 And a bit of JavaScript(arrow; desestruct; match; spread; ternario).

+## Day 4: January 05, 2021

+**Today's Progress**: Day 5 of Python Bootcamp (loops).
+Review of git and Scrum.

+**Thoughts:** Reviewing an exercise I found out that I still need to improve the logic to do the same with fewer lines of code.

 <!-- **Links to work:** -->